 State assessment will be limited to vertical or horizontal interactions in one dimension.

 8.MS-PS2-2.
-Provide evidence that the change in an object’s motion depends on the sum of the forces on the object (the net force) and the mass of the object.
+Provide evidence that the change in an object’s speed depends on the sum of the forces on the object (the net force) and the mass of the object.

 Clarification Statement:

-Emphasis is on balanced (Newton’s First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass, and changes in motion (Newton’s Second Law) in one dimension.
+Emphasis is on balanced (Newton’s First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass, and changes in speed (Newton’s Second Law) in one dimension.

 State Assessment Boundaries: